titan-framework/instance/README.md

 More Information
 ----------------

-Read [Titan Cookbook](https://github.com/titan-framework/docs/raw/master/Cookbook.pdf) (*in portuguese*) is the best way to start using it.
-You can also access our [mailing list](https://groups.google.com/forum/#!forum/titan-framework) to learn advanced features and answer questions.
+Read [official documentation](http://www.titanframework.com/docs/preface/) and [Titan Cookbook](https://github.com/titan-framework/docs/raw/master/Cookbook.pdf) (*in portuguese*) are the best ways to start using it.
+Access our [mailing list](https://groups.google.com/forum/#!forum/titan-framework) to learn advanced features and answer questions.

 Troubleshoot
 ------------